Selective Re-appraisal of Sales

 Effect on the Property Value Study

 Sales chasing may taint the findings of ratio studies that require large samples of sales.
 The study depends heavily on sales because the alternative, conducting appraisals, is cost prohibitive.
-If an appraisal district is chasing sales, the sample will show appraised values at or near market value.
+If a CAD is chasing sales, the sample will show appraised values at or near market value.
 Since the sample is made up of a subgroup of all properties in its category and this subgroup is treated differently than the universe of properties, this sample may not reflect the true nature of the universe of properties.
 The reality may be that the majority of appraised values—unsold properties—may be below or above market value.
 In a rising housing market, sales chasing may cause a study to arrive at an inaccurately low taxable value.
 Conversely, in a falling market, sales chasing may cause a study to arrive at an inaccurately high taxable value.

 PTD’s response to the legal requirement to ensure that the accuracy of the study is unaffected by unequal appraisal has two primary steps: